Understanding the Guaranteed Standard of Performance

-We will re-register your supply back to OVO within 21 working days of verifying the erroneous transfer with the other supplier.
+We’ll move your supply back to OVO within 21 working days of confirming the erroneous transfer with the other supplier.

-Please note, this will not apply if you have been transferred to ourselves as part of the Supplier of Last Resort process.
+Please note, this doesn’t apply if you’ve been transferred to OVO as part of the Supplier of Last Resort process.

 1“Valid Contract” means a contract for the supply of energy that has been entered in by yourself with the supplier, and relates to the property that has been transferred.